 Diving The Philippines offers the best variety with everything from whale sharks to macro muck diving, hammerheads to pygmy seahorses, wrecks to off-shore reefs.
 Indeed one of the challenges is choosing between the different types of diving available.

 The Philippines is an archipelago of 7,107 islands that sits at the apex of the coral triangle.
 Its position north of Sulawesi on a line between Sipadan and Palau should advertise it as an obvious diving destination.
 The islands offer everything from macro diving to whale sharks, hammerheads to pygmy seahorses, wrecks and off-shore reefs.
 There are plenty of resorts, both budget and luxury and a number of liveaboards provide alternatives to resorts, as well as providing access to some of the more remote reefs such as Tubbataha.

 The infrastructure is well developed, with low cost airline Cebu Pacific operating a regular service between the islands.
 The resorts are smart, often with WiFi throughout, with late-model gear for hire, and many offer Nitrox as standard.
 The locals are friendly with a European Christian culture, many having grown up speaking English.

 There are a number of marine sanctuary areas protected mainly by municipal law; and many enlightened locals have already worked out that taking tourists to see their marine environment is a commercially better proposition than fishing it to exhaustion.

-So it’s probably time to have a look at a Philippines holiday, as right now, the Europeans are having all the fun!
+So it’s probably time for Australians to have a look at diving the Philippines, as right now, the Europeans are having all the fun!

 Its position at the apex of the coral triangle, sitting between about 5 and 15°N in relatively shallow seas makes it the kind of place where you can expect to fringing coral reefs with the kind of marine life they support.
 Shallow reefs in the open ocean will attract visiting pelagics, so a Philippines holiday is able to offer the best of both worlds.